 Preparing for an overseas trip, program, or new center can be as challenging as it is exciting.
 Whether you’re taking a student abroad to conduct research, speaking in an international forum, initiating an international program, or planning a sabbatical, we have resources to help you.

-For the latest updates on this evolving situation, please see COVID-19 Update and Guidance.
+For the latest updates on this evolving situation, please see the Campus Status webpage.

 Use this website to get a sense of what you should be thinking about as you plan your travel, and feel free to contact Global Operations members directly as you go through the process.